 - 225 g plain flour, plus extra for dusting *see notes for options

 - 3 tablespoon raspberry jam *see notes for options

 - 1 tablespoon icing sugar for dusting (optional)

 - Line the baking tray with baking paper and set aside.
 Lightly flour the work surface, and transfer the dough onto it.
-Gently punch the dough to release the air from it.
+Gently punch the dough to release the air bubbles from it.
 Divide the dough into 4 equal pieces.
-Use your hands to shape each piece it into rough circle, then use a rolling pin dusted in some flour, to roll each piece into a circle of 10-inch in diameter (don't worry if they are not perfectly round).
+Use your hands to shape each piece it into rough circle, then use a rolling pin dusted in some flour, to roll each piece into a circle roughly about 30 cm in diameter (don't worry if they are not perfectly round).
 Place an upside down dinner plate or a bowl on top of the dough, and using a sharp knife or a pizza cutter, trim off any excess dough, creating a neater circular shape.
 Remove any off-cuts.

 - Cover the shaped bread with clingfilm or kitchen foil and allow it to rest for 20 minutes.
 Meanwhile, preheat the oven to 175 C (160 C fan).

-- Lightly brush the star bread with eggwash and bake in the middle shelf of the oven for 25-30 minutes, or until golden brown on top.
-If it starts browning too much, cover it with some aluminium foil for the last 5-10 minutes of baking.
+- Lightly brush the star bread with an egg wash and bake in the middle shelf of the oven for 20-25 minutes, or until golden brown on top.
+If it starts browning too much, cover it with some kitchen foil for the last 5-10 minutes of baking.

 - Remove from the oven and allow it to cool for 5 minutes.
 Dust with some icing sugar and enjoy while warm.